TypQxQ/KTC/Dev_doc.md

 - init_offset = "":     Toolhead offset.
 If not set anywhere, will default to "0.0,0.0,0.0".
 Must be deleted after the value has been read once.
 Can be put in again to initialize to other value.
 - force_deselect_when_parent_deselects = True:
-- heater_x : For each heater that is activated on this tool a list of options comma separated: heater name, active to standby delay, powerdown from standby time, offset.
+- heater_x : For each heater that is activated on this tool a list of options comma separated: heater name, active to standby delay, powerdown from standby time, temperature offset.
 Most only use one heater, the extruder.
 More avanced can use filament preheater that could also be shared b multiple tools and then the second one has an offset of -100 degrees celsius for preheating filament.

 - heaters = list of heaterslf.heaters separated with , and each has optional temperature offset as signed float contained inside [].
 When iterating from inheritance, check if parent already has that heater.
 This is so that one heater can be inherited multiple levels and a second heater not.